 In 2017, we undertook a venture to harvest Rhode Island’s hard shell clam, the quahog.
 Quahogs, Mercenaria mercenaria, are a fishery with deep traditions in the Ocean State.
 Mercenaria is Latin for ‘commerce’ – a most fitting name for this shellfish species given the commerce it indeed drives.

 The species is highly abundant thanks to a well-regulated state management program and fisherman with a genuine care for the resource.
 Quahogs are typically harvested in shallow (<20 fsw) water though can be found in up to 80 fsw.
 Harvesting methods include bull-raking, and by diving.
-Harvest divers will fan the bottom by hand to look for the shellfish in the bottom, and literally pick them one at a time with daily yields between 1000 and 2000 pieces.
+Harvest divers will fan away sediment or literally grope the bottom and literally pick them one at a time with daily yields between 1000 and 2000 pieces.

 Our ongoing harvesting efforts have allowed us to develop and test new diving equipment, including our oxygen rebreather, system and method, Rebreather Day 1.
 The RD1 project has proven that rebreather technology can be used for day-to-day routine commercial and husbandry type tasks, including shellfish harvesting.